-One year ago today, I lost a man who meant the world to me.
-Leo Valliere was a truly amazing man, intelligent, humble and brave.
-He walked the walk.
-He didn’t talk the talk because there was no need.
+Five years ago this Sunday, I lost a man who meant the world to me.
+Leo Valliere was a truly amazing man.
+He was intelligent, humble, and brave.
+Leo walked the walk, but he didn’t talk the talk because there was no need.
 He simply was a decent human being.
-Regardless of all other considerations he simply did what he thought was best.
-Leo never yelled or got upset, he never cared about faults that people had, he just loved us and wanted us to be happy.
+My Leo simply did what he thought was best.
+Every time.
+Leo never cared about faults that people had, he just loved us and wanted us to be happy.

 Leo served his country proudly in the “Big Red Division” in the United States Army for over 10 years as an Army platoon and company commander.
-After his time in the Army, Leo continued his service through four terms in the Vermont Legislature.
+After his time in the Army, Leo continued his service to the American people through four terms in the Vermont Legislature.

-Leo always wanted people to take a stand and get involved in their community.
-He was quoted by a newspaper as saying “…you don’t have a right to not get involved.
+One of Leo’s biggest passions was getting people to take a stand and get involved in their community.
+After Leo passed away, we found an undated newspaper clipping in which he was quoted as saying, “…you don’t have a right to not get involved.
 If you don’t, you will deserve what you get.
 If you’re busy, then part of your ‘busyness’ should be service to the community.”
 I couldn’t agree more.

-Leo was the kind of man a person couldn’t help but be drawn to.
+Leo was the kind of man that a person couldn’t help but be drawn to.
 His laugh was infectious.
 He was a good talker, but an even better listener.
-I used to ask him for advice and instead of telling me straight out what he thought I should or shouldn’t do, he’d sit down and talk with me until I figured out the answer for myself.
+I used to ask Leo for advice and instead of telling me straight out what he thought I should or shouldn’t do, he’d sit down and talk with me until I was able to figure out the answer for myself.

-The morning Leo died I’d finally fallen asleep after tossing and turning for hours.
+The morning Leo died I’d finally fallen asleep after tossing and turning for hours, not really knowing why.
 I woke up suddenly in the early morning hours and grabbed my phone thinking that it was ringing.
-It wasn’t so I went back to bed.
+It wasn’t and so I went back to bed.
 A short time later I received the call that Leo had passed at the exact time I suddenly woke.
-I think Leo was saying goodbye.
-And I’m glad he did.
+There’s no doubt that Leo was saying goodbye and I’m glad he did.